guardtime/ksi-tool/README.md

 ### Upgrade

-The older package of ksitool is deprecated but can be concurrently exist with ksi-tools (KSI).
+The older package of ksitool is deprecated but can concurrently exist with ksi-tools (KSI).
 After some time it will be obsolated by ksi-tools thus it is strongly recommended to upgrade.
 To upgrade from ksitool one must install package ksi-tools.
 To perform upgrade of older package of ksi or ksi-tools